uisikdag/bootstrap_analyzer_pkg/readme.md

 # except Exception as e:
 #     print(f"Failed to load results: {e}")
 ```
+* copy/paste the code below to an editor and save as "mma.py" and Run
 ## Make ML Analysis
 ```
 # --- Assume previous code ran and produced 'results' ---